It’s hard to imagine, but YouTube was launched just 18 years ago. Before then, there was no such thing as stupid cat videos and internet memes.

 Since stepping away from YouTube, Karim has also done quite a bit of public speaking over the years on technology-related topics.
 In particular, he has expressed great interest in providing seed investments, consulting services, and motivation for tech startups in countries like Malaysia.
 From time to time, he has also expressed interest in following in his mother’s footsteps and becoming a professor, though he thus far appears not to have done so.

 In 2013 and 2021, the generally reticent Karim managed to attract some public attention and support for opposing certain policies that had been enacted at the company he had helped to start.
 In 2013, he publicly opposed Google’s decision, announced on November 6th of that year, to force all YouTube users to make Google+ accounts as a condition for commenting on videos.
 In the wake of this decision, Karim simply wrote wryly on his YouTube account, “[W]hy the fuck do I need a Google+ account to comment on a video”?
-By April 2019, Google had closed Google+ plus in response to a combination of public pressure and persistent security threats.
+By April 2019, Google had closed Google+ Plus in response to a combination of public pressure and persistent security threats.

 Then, in November of 2021, Karim began sharply criticizing Google’s decision to remove the dislike counter on YouTube videos.
-In the description of “Me at the zoo,” Karim initially said that, “When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.”
+In the description of “Me at the Zoo,” Karim initially said, “When every YouTuber agrees that removing dislikes is a stupid idea, it probably is.”
 In an expanded statement in the description of the video, he later said of the decision, “I have never seen a less enthusiastic, more reluctant announcement of something that is supposed to be great,” and that the reason for the change is “not a good one, and not one that will be publicly disclosed.”
 He then predicted that because YouTube has essentially eliminated users’ ability to sift good content from bad content, the platform will inevitably decline.

 What is Jawed Karim known for?